MicrosoftDocs/powerquery-docs/powerquery-docs/install-sdk.md

 ### Self-distribution

-A self-service mechanism where you can leverage Power Query custom connectors in applicable product experiences
+A self-service mechanism where you can apply Power Query custom connectors in applicable product experiences

-With your connector created, you can send this file as you wish to your users and they can leverage the connector in applicable product experiences such as Microsoft Power BI.
+With your connector created, you can send this file as you wish to your users and they can use the connector in applicable product experiences such as Microsoft Power BI.

 #### Microsoft Power BI
  Microsoft Power BI Desktop and the Microsoft Power BI Service for Semantic models for refresh and connectivity in the cloud.

-You can learn more about how to leverage your custom connector for self-distribution using the articles below:
+You can learn more about how to use your custom connector for self-distribution using the articles below:
 * [Load a Power Query custom connector in Power BI Desktop](https://learn.microsoft.com/power-bi/connect-data/desktop-connector-extensibility)
 * [Enable and use custom connectors in the Power BI Service](https://learn.microsoft.com/power-bi/connect-data/service-gateway-custom-connectors)

 Power Query connectors can be loaded into two three experiences:
-* **On-Premises Data Gateway**: Your connector can be loaded through the gateway to be leveraged in the Microsoft Fabric and Microsoft Power BI services
+* **On-Premises Data Gateway**: Your connector can be loaded through the gateway to be used in the Microsoft Fabric and Microsoft Power BI services
 * **Power Query Online**: within experiences such as Power BI Datamarts, Fabric Dataflow Gen2, and many others
 * Power BI Desktop: